wcrasta/ESPN-Fantasy-Basketball/README.md

 A live demo of the app can be found at http://fantasy.warrencrasta.com/.
 If you liked this project, please consider starring the repository.

+Due to performance limitations that occur when the code is deployed on the website, there are some useful features that **only exist locally** but are not available through the website.
+To view these, run the code in the [more-features branch](https://github.com/wcrasta/ESPN-Fantasy-Basketball/tree/more-features).

 ## Installation
 1. Create a virtual environment using [venv and Python 3.5](https://docs.python.org/3/library/venv.html) (optional, but highly recommended).
 Activate the virtual environment.
 2. Run **pip install -r requirements.txt** to install the dependencies for this project.